MathieuSnd2/ethglobal25/readme.md

 When receiving liquidity, the liquidity is distributed to the middlewares following the weights.

+## Euler Integration

+Thanks to the ERC-4626 standard, our system can natively interface with Euler Finance.
+This seamless compatibility enables Meta-Vaults to allocate or rebalance liquidity directly into and out of Euler, alongside other yield-generating opportunities.

+By abstracting away protocol-specific logic, this integration simplifies strategy execution while unlocking efficient liquidity routing across multiple DeFi platforms—including lending, staking, and liquidity provisioning—all from a unified vault architecture.

 ## Going further

 Although this project shows great promise, we weren't able to implement all planned features during the hackathon.